 Flannery O’Connor, Mystery And Manners

-Workshops will take place in Edinburgh, November 2017 and February 2018.
+Workshops take place in Edinburgh and Glasgow.
 If you’re interested in participating, please complete the below contact form for further details.